-Example of an actual client who lacked understanding about the sale process and almost got confused by broker solicitation:
+Here’s an example of an actual seller who lacked understanding about the sale process and almost got confused by broker solicitation:

 A question, actually: A broker would like to send a professional photographer to the apartment, take pictures, and list on his website and the New York Times but only take a commission if he brings a buyer (the same buyer commission we offer to anyone).
 Would there be an issue with accepting his offer and maintaining my listing with Hauseit?

 Here is the response from our customer service team:

 Hi Sarah – To minimize the chance of you having to pay a buyers agent commission, would it not make the most sense for you to hire your own photographer (can be done for a few hundred dollars via Hauseit) so that we may refresh your listing’s photos on all relevant portals including the NYT on your behalf?
 That way you retain full control of unrepresented buyer inquiries without having to fork out a buyer’s agent commission.

 You would almost certainly benefit from changing out the current photos on your listing with professional ones!
 Unfortunately it would not be permissible for another broker to post your listing on a public website like the NYT while we are under an exclusive.